CGalloway3/CST-135_Bug-Smashers-Final-Project/Joint submission/Topic 4/Internal change log.md

 For internal use only!!

+4-15-18 16:42 CST: (Richard) updated build to work as Eclipse Javafx project (not sure if will cause problems in netbeans)

 4-15-18 16:15 CST: (Chad) Continue cleaning and commenting code.

 4-15-18 15:53 CST: (Chad) Converted all toString mothods to use String.format to eliminate values like "$1.0".
 Now all monitary values are represented properly in teo decimal places.